Zyyg: History

 In February 1996, they released their second album, Noizy Beat.
 The album reached #24 on Oricon Weekly charts, sold over 31,000 copies, and charted for three weeks.

 From March until November 1996, they held their first live tour LIVE ROCKIN' HIGH Vol.Noizy Beat”.
 Their seventh single, Gypsy Doll, was never released as part of a studio album; instead, it was included in Being Inc.'s compilation album series Best of Best 1000.

-On May 1997 they released their final, 10th single Kono Jounetsu no Soba de, which failed to enter the Oricon Weekly Charts.
+In May 1997 they released their final, 10th single Kono Jounetsu no Soba de, which failed to enter the Oricon Weekly Charts.
 It was used as an ending theme for the TV Asahi program Ryū no Fukumimi.

 From June until December of 1997, they held their last live tour LIVE BURST CITY “SWEET PUNKS”.
 In August, they released their final work in the form of the studio album Sweet Punks.
 The album failed to chart in the Oricon Weekly Charts.
 After finishing their final live on December, the band disbanded.

 In 1999, their fanclub TROUBLE BEATS was cancelled.

 In February 2006, almost 9 years after their final live, the original members from the second lineup gathered together and performed a one-night live LIVE ROCKIN' HIGH Final: “ONE AND ONLY MEMORIES” at hills Live Pan Koujou in Osaka.

 Some of their music video clips were released in 2012 in the 2-disc DVD set Legend of 90's J-Rock Best Live & Clips.

-On April 1st, 2019, it was announced that they would resume activities after more than two decades under the recording label Being.
+On April 1, 2019, it was announced that they would resume activities after more than two decades under the recording label Being.
 On July 14th, they held the one-man live Live Rockin' High 2019: Dreamers in Tokyo for the first time in twelve years.
 The music video medley has been uploaded on the official YouTube channel of Being Inc. A new official website has been launched as well.

+In October 2023, Takayama himself as representative of Zyyg, made guest appearance at the Japan's Anime Song Festival held at Melaka, Malaysia.
+It became his first stage appearance in oversea since his debut.